 The following describes each component of our executive compensation program, the rationale for each, and how compensation amounts are determined.
-Mr. Suen is not present for the deliberations or decision by our Board when it approves his compensation arrangements.
+Mr. Suen is not present for the deliberations or decision by our Board when considering or approving his compensation arrangements.